Nonthermal electron acceleration in turbulent post-flare coronal loops: Numerical method

-Here, the spatial part of the particle four-velocity $\bb{u} = \gamma \bb{v}$ (where $\gamma = 1/ \sqrt{1- v^2/c^2}= \sqrt{1 +u^2/c^2}$ the Lorentz factor) is split into the parallel and perpendicular\footnote{Note that with $u_\perp$ we indicate the perpendicular particle velocity linked to the particle’s gyromotion, i.e. excluding the velocity drift terms that determine the guiding-centre motion across magnetic-field lines.
-These terms are typically much smaller than $u_\parallel$, hence we can safely approximate $u_\perp^2 \simeq u^2 - u_\parallel^2$.
-If needed, a better approximation is given by $u_\perp^2 \simeq u^2 - u_\parallel^2 - v_E^2 \gamma^2 $, since $v_E$ is the dominant drift term (see e.g. \citealt{bacchini2020}).} components $u_\parallel = \bb{u} \bcdot \bb{b}$ and $u_\perp \simeq \sqrt{u^2 - u_\parallel^2}$ with respect to the magnetic field $\bb{B}$ with unit vector $\bb{b} = \bb{B} /B$ .
-The motion of the particle’s guiding centre (Eq.~\eqref{eq:gcadRdt}) is described as a superposition of motions along and across magnetic-field lines, indicated by a number of ``drift'' velocity terms.
-The dominant term $\bb{v}_E = \bb{E} \btimes \bb{B} /B^2$ is the $E \times B$ drift, with associated Lorentz factor $\kappa = 1 / \sqrt{1 - v^2_E /c^2}$.
+Here, the spatial part of the particle four-velocity $\bb{u} = \gamma \bb{v}$ (where $\gamma = 1/ \sqrt{1- v^2/c^2}= \sqrt{1+u^2/c^2}$ the Lorentz factor) is split into the parallel and perpendicular\footnote{Note that with $u_\perp$ we indicate the perpendicular particle velocity linked to the particles gyromotion; i.e. excluding the velocity-drift terms that determine the guiding-centre motion across magnetic-field lines.
+These terms are typically much smaller than $u_\parallel$, and hence we can safely approximate $u_\perp^2 \simeq u^2 - u_\parallel^2$.
+If needed, a better approximation is given by $u_\perp^2 \simeq u^2 - u_\parallel^2 - v_E^2 \gamma^2 $, since $v_E$ is the dominant drift term (e.g. \citealt{bacchini2020}).} components $u_\parallel = \bb{u} \bcdot \bb{b}$ and $u_\perp \simeq \sqrt{u^2 - u_\parallel^2}$ with respect to the magnetic field $\bb{B}$ with unit vector $\bb{b} = \bb{B} /B$ .
+The motion of the particles guiding centre (Eq.~\eqref{eq:gcadRdt}) is described as a superposition of motions along and across magnetic-field lines, indicated by a number of `drift' velocity terms.
+The dominant term $\bb{v}_E = \bb{E} \btimes \bb{B} /B^2$ is the $E \times B$ drift, with the associated Lorentz factor $\kappa = 1 / \sqrt{1 - v^2_E /c^2}$.
 Similarly, the parallel momentum evolves Eq.~\eqref{eq:gcadupardt} according to the parallel-acceleration term $a_\parallel = qE_\parallel /m$ (where $\bb{E}_\parallel = \bb{E} \bcdot \bb{b} = 0$ in ideal MHD), as well as the curvature acceleration $a_{curv}$ and the mirror acceleration term $a_{mirr}$.
-Finally the last equation (Eq.~\eqref{eq:gcadmudt}) adopts the usual adiabatic-invariant assumption, such that the magnetic moment remains constant in time.
-In all these expressions, terms proportional to time derivatives of the electromagnetic fields are ignored, under the assumption that particle dynamics takes place on much faster time scales than those over which MHD fields typically evolve (the \textit{slowly varying fields} condition from adiabatic motion treatment).
-Details on the explicit nature and role of drift motions and confining trajectories in the test-electrons dynamics were investigated in Sec.~2.2 and Sec.~3 of \citealt{Bacchini2024} and are assumed as valid throughout this work.\\
+Finally, the last equation (Eq.~\eqref{eq:gcadmudt}) adopts the usual adiabatic-invariant assumption, such that the magnetic moment remains constant in time.
+In all these expressions, terms proportional to time derivatives of the electromagnetic fields are ignored, under the assumption that particle dynamics takes place on much faster timescales than those over which MHD fields typically evolve (the slowly varying fields condition from adiabatic motion treatment).
+Details on the explicit nature and role of drift motions and confining trajectories in the test-electrons dynamics were investigated in Sect.~2.2 and Sect.~3 of \citealt{Bacchini2024} and are assumed as valid throughout this work.\\